Columbia shooting charges allege suspect was part of group that fired on car with 3 people

 Minuye told police that only one other person was with him that night, but security video shows he was with two people, the statement says.

 Both victims were stable at a local hospital Friday morning, police say.
 Minuye was in the Boone County Jail on no bond on Friday.
-An initial hearing was set for Friday afternoon.
+Judge Jayne Pearman scheduled a bond hearing for Minuye on Feb.
+5 and a preliminary hearing on March 17.